Edited by Robert Leland, MD

-Lateral ankle instability can be treated surgically, either with a lateral ligament repair (Brostrom procedure) or a lateral ligament reconstruction using a tendon graft (See Figure #1).
-It is often the preference of the surgeon that determines which of these surgeries is performed, some general guidelines may influence the decision.
+Lateral ankle instability can be treated surgically, either with tightening of the existing ligaments (Brostrom procedure) or a lateral ligament reconstruction using a tendon graft (See Figure #1).
+While it is often the preference of the surgeon that determines which of these surgeries is performed, some general guidelines may influence the decision.
 A previous failure of an ankle ligament stabilization procedure may be an indication for a reconstruction using a tendon graft.
 Others feel that tendon graft reconstruction is best even for first time procedures, due to inherent weakness in the scar tissue left after damaging the ligaments.
 If gross laxity in the ankle exists particularly in a high activity demand patient, a free tendon graft reconstruction is preferable as the existing ligaments are often not amenable to providing enough ankle stability even if they are tightened.

 Recovery from a tendon reconstruction as treatment for ankle instability requires a period of immobilization usually on the order of 6 weeks.
 Depending on surgeon preference and patient compliance, either a hard cast or a removeable boot cast can be used.
 This allows the tendon-bone interface to consolidate.
 After approximately 6 weeks, the rehabilitation phase is started.
 The rehabilitation phase focuses on: